TAXING SSDI & SSI BENEFITS

 DO YOU PAY TAXES ON PAST DUE BENEFITS?

 Past due benefits are usually owed to you if you win benefits at the hearing level.
 The reason for this is that it can take up to two years from the time you file your application for benefits until you receive a hearing.
 Therefore, if two years went by while you were waiting to be awarded benefits, then you will probably be paid benefits for that time frame.
-You can learn more information about past due benefits here.
+You can learn about past due SSD benefits.

 Because past due SSDI benefits can be paid in one lump sum, they can count toward combined income for the year in which you receive them.
 That could bump your income over the threshold and create a taxable event for you depending on your filing status.
 If this happens, the IRS offers alternative calculation methods that may reduce the tax impact.
-For that information, you will need to contact an accountant.
+For that information, you will need to contact a tax expert.

 WHAT WE DO TO HELP YOU WIN SSD AND SSI BENEFITS

 You do not need to apply for Social Security benefits by yourself.
 You can always call our law firm and we will help you win benefits.
-Cannon Disability can help you file your SSD and SSI application.
+Our law firm can help you file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-• Submit an appeal if you receive an initial denial from Disability Determination Services
+- Submit an appeal if you receive an initial denial

 WE OFFER A FREE REVIEW OF YOUR BENEFITS